 Stephen A. Rosenbaum

 Stephen A. Rosenbaum, JD, MPP, is a Visiting Researcher Scholar at UC Berkeley’s Haas Institute for an Inclusive & Fair Society.
 Since 1988 he has taught professional skills courses on social justice, mental health, civil rights and Spanish language and cultural competency.
 He has also taught law and policy at the Goldman School of Public Policy and disability rights at Stanford Law.
-During a 2012-14 Visiting Senior Lecturer appointment at University of Washington, Rosenbaum co-founded a business and human rights clinic, and taught human rights advocacy and a clinical tutorial for Afghan and Indonesian LLM candidates.
-In 2015 Rosenbaum taught introduction to legal systems and ADR at American University of Phnom Penh and helped develop its law curriculum.
-He spent the next semester supervising students in Golden Gate University’s Women’s Employment Rights Clinic.
+During a Visiting Senior Lecturer appointment at University of Washington, Rosenbaum co-founded a business and human rights clinic, and taught human rights advocacy and a clinical tutorial for Afghan and Indonesian LLM candidates.
+Rosenbaum taught introduction to legal systems and ADR at American University of Phnom Penh and helped develop its law curriculum.
+He spent a semester supervising students in Golden Gate University’s Women’s Employment Rights Clinic.
+In 2018-19, he is on assignment as Senior Legal Support Officer, leading a team on an access to justice externship and community legal education initiative in Myanmar (with EU and British Council support) in partnership with MyJustice.

-Rosenbaum is also a long-time litigator with California Rural Legal Assistance, currently serving as a Regional Director of Central Valley and Central Coast offices.
-Previously, he was Senior Litigation Attorney with Disability Rights Education & Defense Fund, Associate Managing Attorney with Disability Rights California and Of Counsel to the Law Offices of Michael Sorgen.
+Rosenbaum was also a long-time litigator with California Rural Legal Assistance, serving as a Regional Director of Central Valley and Central Coast offices, managing attorney and staff attorney.
+He also served as Senior Litigation Attorney with Disability Rights Education & Defense Fund, Associate Managing Attorney with Disability Rights California and Of Counsel to the Law Offices of Michael Sorgen.
 Rosenbaum’s scholarship is on disability, special education, lay advocacy, international human rights and legal education.

 Antonio Rossmann is a founding partner of Rossman and Moore, LLP.
 He has taught previously at Stanford, the University of California, Los Angeles, and the University of Tokyo as a Fulbright Lecturer.
 In 2012 and 2013, Mr. Rossmann consulted on water resources law to the U.N.
 Food and Agricultural Organization in Rome, Italy.
 From 1963 to 1968, he served as a Deck and Intelligence Officer in the U.S. Navy.